Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Summary and conclusions

 \section{Summary and conclusions}

 In this paper, we have compared two recently-developed algorithms for optimizing permanent magnets for stellarator plasmas and demonstrated that multi-stage optimizations utilizing the two algorithms in succession can produce substantially better solutions with that achieve better field accuracy with fewer magnets.
 When used in isolation, the Rounded Continuous (RC) approach achieved solutions with higher field accuracy but more magnets for a given plasma and solution space, whereas the Greedy Permanent Magnet Optimization algorithm with backtracking (GPMOb) tended to find solutions with lower accuracy but fewer magnets.
 Using the GPMOb optimization to refine the RC solution (i.e. the two-stage RC-GPMOb approach) attained solutions with both improved accuracy and slightly fewer magnets than the RC solution with suitable choices of the backtracking parameters $\ththr$ and $\Nadj$.
-Finally, using a three-stage GPMOb-RC-GPMOb approach, wherein the second-stage RC optimization was restricted to optimize only the magnets that were placed in the first-stage GPMOb optimization, found solutions that reduced both $f_B$ and $N_\text{mag}$ by 25\% or more relative to the RC solution.
+An alternate two-stage approach, GPMOb-RC, wherein the second-stage RC optimization was restricted to optimize only the magnets that were placed in the first-stage GPMOb optimization, attained a solution with nearly identical free-boundary equilibrium properties to the original RC solution but with 30\% fewer magnets.
+Finally, applying a third GPMOb stage to the GPMOb-RC solution attained solutions that found solutions that reduced $f_B$ by 25\% or more relative to the RC solution, although in at least one case, the neoclassical $\epsilon_\text{eff}^{3/2}$ metric was not as good as that of the GPMOb-RC solution.

 These studies were enabled by some enhancements implemented in the GPMOb algorithm within \textsc{Simsopt}.
 First, the user may now specify a list of arbitrary allowable polarization vectors for each possible magnet position around the plasma.
 This enabled the usage of arbitrary magnet arrangements while restricting the number of unique types of magnets required to construct the solution.
 In this paper, all solutions utilized three types of cubic magnets, distinguished by polarization orientation as illustrated in Fig.~\ref{fig:types}.
 Second, the user may set an arbitrary threshold angle $\ththr$, specifying the maximum allowable angular discrepancy in polarization vector for a nearby pair of magnets to not be considered conflicting.
 Setting $\ththr$ lower effectively requires the solution to have lower spatial gradients in polarization.
 Finally, it is now possible to initialize the GPMOb optimization to an arbitrary solution, allowing for multi-stage optimizations incorporating GPMOb and other algorithms.